SaltyGoo/saltygoo.github.io/class/mu_saltdryad.md

 permalink: /class/magic-user/salt-dryad
 ---

-_You the courtesan of minerals ..._
+_You are the courtesan of minerals ..._

 <ins>Starting Equipment</ins><br>
 A Powdered Makeup Palette, and your choice of a Crystal Fan (use as a dagger), an Asbestos Scarf (fireproof and toxic), or three Vials full of brine (preserve organic matter).